USA Banner

 BS Management Science, BS Economics, Massachusetts Institute of Technology

 Prior to the U.S. DOT Volpe Center, Ledvina was a graduate research assistant with the MIT Data Science Lab, where she designed and computationally tested customer-sharing schemes for delivery vehicle routing.
 Previously, she also supported research in environmental economics and climate policy as a member of the MIT Joint Program on the Science and Policy of Global Change.
-Ledvina’s work in modeling countries’ energy and emissions trajectories under the Paris Agreement was presented at COP24 in Katowice, Poland, in December 2018.
+Ledvina’s work in modeling countries’ energy and emissions trajectories under the Paris Agreement was presented at COP24 in Katowice, Poland in 2018.
 She is an accredited LEED Green Associate and a certified Tableau Desktop Specialist.

 Kristin C. Lewis, PhD